sxiii/bank-of-ideas/software/meta-password-control.md

 * System can show current step number, total step number, both, or FAKING the step numbers to mislead the attacker.
 * Each auth factor should be as hard as possible for robots to go through.
 * Auth can be time-locked.
 As example, you might be permitted to login only from 12:00:00 to 16:30:00 by UTC time.
 In case you are trying to login in the wrong time, you might got "fair" error (wrong login time), or "fake" error which will mislead attacker (e.g. wrong password, system error, etc.).
+* It should be possible for user to set up a "disaster recovery" plan: what will happen if he/she cannot pass some auth methods.
+For example, he can replace one or multiple auth steps with another steps by going into secret URL or requesting system for this behavior at some point.
+Especially this step is important for unstable auth plugins like "CryptoPayAuth" or "FiatPayAuth" modules.

 Each of the protection measure/factor should have some "security points" assigned to it (example: SMS auth should be considered the less safe and add you only 1 security points).
 Based on the points we can then tell user, how safe is their set-up.